Riga Nordic University: ISMA 2005

+Coat of arms

 The basis of the coat of arms is a classical German shield.
 In its center the shield bears a golden-fimbriated heraldic animal - a golden-maned silver unicorn against a maroon background to represent the colour of the Latvian flag.
 To this have been added a motto - Ubi Concordia, Ibi Victoria (Latin), meaning "Where there is consent, there is victory", which appears just above the unicorn.
 Below these is the acronym that stands for the higher educational institution - ISMA.
 The date of its foundation written in a classical Latin style appears at the base.
 The coat of arms is mounted into an exquisite (elegant) frame of silver and gold and is bound by a laurel wreath.
 The arms is surmounted by a golden-tasselled cappit - the symbol of academism and science, while a scroll bound by a golden ribbon represents the significance of knowledge.

 The colours of the coat of arms: